jackcoral89/jackcoral89/README.md

 I'm a **Developer**, frontend oriented, with a great passion for **IT**.
 I enjoy writing **JavaScript/TypeScript** code to development web and mobile applications.
 I love [WordPress](https://wordpress.org/) and the community behind it and recently i wrote a custom [starter-theme](https://github.com/jackcoral89/wp__webPack) with [webpack](https://webpack.js.org/).
 I currently work with [Angular](https://angular.io/) and [Vue](https://vuejs.org/).

 ## Current state 🧐
+- I currently work for [Loccioni Group](https://www.loccioni.com/en/) on a HMI (Human Machine Interface) for monitoring and conduction by robot that scans train rails 🚆
-- Currently working from home with focus on frontend technologies 🤓
+- I work from home with focus on frontend technologies 🤓
 - I learning [React](https://reactjs.org/) ⚛
 - Cycling and mountain obsessed 🚴‍ ⛰